-As indicated above, the act removes the requirement that the bond indemnify a railroad company as specified in (2) above but retains the requirement to indemnify the state as specified in (1) above.
+As indicated above, the bill removes the requirement that the bond indemnify a railroad company as specified in (2) above.

-Regional transit authorities (RTAs)
+Regional transit authority (RTA) laws

-Montgomery County - RTA contracts with local law enforcement
+RTA contracts with local law enforcement

-The act requires an RTA to enter into and maintain a contract with one or more local law enforcement entities to enforce laws and ensure safety at or in the vicinity of its centralized transportation hub if both of the following apply:
+The bill requires an RTA to enter into and maintain a contract with one or more local law enforcement entities to enforce laws and ensure safety at or in the vicinity of its centralized transportation hub if both of the following apply:

-1. The centralized transportation hub has six or more service routes; and
+- 1. The centralized transportation hub has six or more service routes; and - 2.

-Page | 17 H.B.
-54 2.
 The RTA is located in a county with a population between 535,000 and 540,000 (which currently only applies to Montgomery County).